dr-jam/GameplayProgramming/README.md

 Students are required to attend and participate in class, labs, and their team meetings.
 Attendance will be taken during lectures and discussion sections.

+#### Participation

+Each submitted participation code is worth 1 grade point.
+This means you need 5 codes to max out your particpation grade.

+#### Attendance

+The attendance algorithms is as follows:
+AttendanceGrade = 5 * (SubmittedAttendanceCodes / (ClassesWhereAttendanceWasTaken - 1))

 ## Schedule

 Week | Topic | Reading | Discussion Plan | Deadlines